TestJavaDev/java-resources/docs/3_data_structures/2_Arrays/8_Challenge_8.md

 }
 {% endhighlight %}

-Explanation #
+## Explanation
 To rotate the array towards the right, we have to move the array elements towards the right by one index.
 This means every element stored at index i will be moved to i + 1 position.
 However, if we start shifting elements from the first element of the array, then the element at last index arr[arr.length - 1] is overwritten.
 Hence first, we save the last element in the variable lastElement.
 Then we start shifting elements from index i - 1 to i, where the initial value of i will be arr.length - 1, and we will keep shifting the elements until i is greater than 0.
 When the loop ends, we store the value of lastElement in arr[0].

-Time Complexity #
+## Time Complexity
-Since the entire array is iterated over once, the time complexity of this solution is O(n)O(n).
+Since the entire array is iterated over once, the time complexity of this solution is O(n).